 Each of the following documents must be filed as part of the proposal package.
 If the document is not in this filing, DDOE may classify the grant application as "received" but not filed.
 Status as "received" will not meet the application deadline.
-Exception: If a government agency must issue the document, and the applicant has requested the document, DDOE may accept a copy of the applicant's request to the agency as proof of the request.
+Exception: If a government agency must issue the document, and the Click+Ctrl here to return to Table of Contents Page | 16 applicant has requested the document, DDOE may accept a copy of the applicant's request to the agency as proof of the request.